Dementia: Risk factors

 The two most modifiable risk factors for dementia are physical inactivity and lack of cognitive stimulation.
 Physical activity, in particular aerobic exercise, is associated with a reduction in age-related brain tissue loss, and neurotoxic factors thereby preserving brain volume and neuronal integrity.
 Cognitive activity strengthens neural plasticity and together they help to support cognitive reserve.
 The neglect of these risk factors diminishes this reserve.

-Studies suggest that sensory impairments of vision and hearing are modifiable risk factors for dementia.
+Sensory impairments of vision and hearing are modifiable risk factors for dementia.
 These impairments may precede the cognitive symptoms of Alzheimer's disease for example, by many years.
 Hearing loss may lead to social isolation which negatively affects cognition.
 Social isolation is also identified as a modifiable risk factor.
 Age-related hearing loss in midlife is linked to cognitive impairment in late life, and is seen as a risk factor for the development of Alzheimer's disease and dementia.
 Such hearing loss may be caused by a central auditory processing disorder that makes the understanding of speech against background noise difficult.
 Age-related hearing loss is characterised by slowed central processing of auditory information.
 Worldwide, mid-life hearing loss may account for around 9% of dementia cases.

-Evidence suggests that frailty may increase the risk of cognitive decline, and dementia, and that the inverse also holds of cognitive impairment increasing the risk of frailty.
+Frailty may increase the risk of cognitive decline, and dementia, and the inverse also holds of cognitive impairment increasing the risk of frailty.
 Prevention of frailty may help to prevent cognitive decline.

-A 2018 review however concluded that no medications have good evidence of a preventive effect, including blood pressure medications.
-A 2020 review found a decrease in the risk of dementia or cognitive problems from 7.5% to 7.0% with blood pressure lowering medications.
+There are no medications that can prevent cognitive decline and dementia.
+However blood pressure lowering medications might decrease the risk of dementia or cognitive problems by around 0.5%.

 Economic disadvantage has been shown to have a strong link to higher dementia prevalence, which cannot yet be fully explained by other risk factors.